2026 Universal Orlando Planning Guide

 For insight into all of these hotels, their pros & cons, and how they compare and contrast with one another, see our Universal Orlando Hotel Rankings & Reviews.

-Universal’s hotels provide great bang for buck, and even those that don’t include free Express Pass do offer Early Park Admission to the Wizarding World of Harry Potter and Universal’s Volcano Bay one hour before those parks open.
+Universal’s hotels provide great bang for buck, and even those that don’t include free Express Pass do offer Early Park Admission one hour before those parks open.
 That can be absolutely huge!
+Between these perks and the low rates of Universal’s budget tier hotels, we cannot imagine staying off-site.

 Ride Strategy for Universal Orlando